MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 ![Lesson6 Chapter1 Step5im](images/Lesson6_Chapter1_step5im.PNG)

 Step 6: Adjust the thrust so that the lunar module will fly up gracefully.
 The number we discovered that was best for this was 0.01.
 Leave the Rb blank.
-Rb stands for ridged body, so since the ridged body already has a script of its own, leaving this section blank will allow the script to pull the information from the main ridged body script.
+Rb stands for rigid body, so since the ridged body already has a script of its own, leaving this section blank will allow the script to pull the information from the main ridged body script.

 ![Lesson6 Chapter1 Step6im](images/Lesson6_Chapter1_step6im.PNG)